Golden Liberty: Development

 This political system, unique in Europe, stemmed from the consolidation of power by the szlachta (noble class) over other social classes and over the monarchical political system.
-In time, the szlachta accumulated enough privileges (established by the Nihil novi Act (1505), King Henry's Articles (1573), and various Pacta conventa) that no monarch could hope to break the szlachtas grip on power.
+In time, the szlachta accumulated enough privileges (established by the Nihil novi Act (1505), King Henry's Articles (1573), and various Pacta conventa, lit. "agreed terms/treaties") that no monarch could hope to break the szlachtas grip on power.

 The political doctrine of the Commonwealth of the Two Nations was "our state is a republic under the presidency of the King".
 Chancellor Jan Zamoyski summed up this doctrine when he said that "Rex regnat sed non gubernat" ("The King reigns and does not govern").
 The Commonwealth had a parliament, the Sejm, as well as a Senat and an elected king.
-The king was obliged to respect citizens' rights specified in King Henry's Articles as well as in pacta conventa negotiated at the time of his election.
+The king was obliged to respect szlachta rights specified in King Henry's Articles as well as in pacta conventa negotiated at the time of his election.

 The monarch's power was limited, in favour of the sizable noble class.
 Each new king had to subscribe to King Henry's Articles, which were the basis of Poland's political system and included almost unprecedented guarantees of religious tolerance.
 Over time, King Henry's Articles were merged with the pacta conventa, specific pledges agreed to by the king-elect.
 From then on, the king was effectively a partner with the noble class and was always supervised by a group of senators.
 The doctrine had ancient republican thought at its roots, which was then reapplied with varying success to an elective monarchy's political reality.

 The foundation of the Commonwealth's political system, the "Golden Liberty" (Złota Wolność, a term used from 1573), included the following: